-- Full reimbursement may be paid for up to two months for costs related to hiring to refill a position.
-If the position has remained vacant for more than 60 days, payment will be pro- rated for the vacant FTE as follows: - Total actual payroll hours provided for the period divided by total hours that should have been provided equals percent of FTE provided; and - Percent of FTE provided multiplied by the monthly allotment equals adjusted reimbursement for the month. - To complete the billing invoice process, submit all necessary monthly budget expenditures and programmatic materials per MIDD terms and conditions, including but not limited to receipts for instructor fees, training and marketing materials, attendee "seat" fees, general ledgers, payroll, etc.
+- For ARPA funds, please see guidelines in the Provider Manual "American Rescue Act (ARPA) Coronavirus Local Fiscal Recovery Fund (CLFR) section. - From ARPA funds, reimbursement is made based on actual costs for eligible expenses for duties outlined above. - From MIDD funds, full reimbursement may be paid for up to two months for costs related to hiring to refill a position.
+If the position has remained vacant for more than 60 days, payment will be prorated for the vacant FTE as follows: - Total actual payroll hours provided for the period divided by total hours that should have been provided equals percent of FTE provided; and - o Percent of FTE provided multiplied by the monthly allotment equals adjusted reimbursement for the month. - To complete the billing invoice process, submit all necessary monthly budget expenditures and programmatic materials per MIDD and ARPA terms and conditions, including but not limited to receipts for instructor fees, training and marketing materials, attendee "seat" fees, general ledgers, payroll, etc.